Whirly-Ball-Gang/codegoat/README.md

 # codegoat
-Sample repo of errors, misconfigurations, and vulnerabilities for Bridgecrew and Prisma Cloud Code Security
+Sample repo of errors, misconfigurations, and vulnerabilities for Prisma Cloud Code Security